 To connect your Nest to the internet:

-- Once your Nest scans available networks, find your Wi-Fi and, if needed, put in your password.
+- After your Nest is finished scanning for local networks, find your Wi-Fi and, if necessary, put in your password.

 3. Does a Nest Thermostat Have a Battery and How Long Will the Battery Last?

-Nest thermostats receive power from your HVAC system, but they also include a rechargeable lithium-ion battery for backup in situations where the power cuts out.
-According to Google, the maker of Nest, a Nest Thermostat battery should last several months.
-Recharge it with the USB cord that comes included.
+Nest thermostats get the power they need directly from your HVAC system, but also have a rechargeable lithium-ion battery for backup in case of a power outage.
+According to Google, Nest's manufacturer, a Nest Thermostat battery should last several months.
+It can be recharged using a USB charger that comes with the Nest.

-If you plan on being away for a couple weeks, consider setting your Nest Thermostat to Off mode, though Eco mode is another solid choice.
-Off mode shuts down all your regular heating and cooling schedules, while maintaining existing Safety Temperatures to keep your home from getting dangerously hot or cold.
+If you won't be home for a while, it's a good idea to set your Nest Thermostat to Off mode, though Eco mode is another solid choice.
+Using Off mode will turn off all of your regular heating and cooling schedules, while maintaining existing Safety Temperatures to keep your home from getting especially hot or cold.

 - Or, from the main menu, go to Mode and select Off.